We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Try it now: Purchase Maggi seasoning sauce.

 Umami-rich Worcestershire sauce may be associated with steaks or Bloody Marys, but you can also use it to season less traditional fare, from stir-fried vegetables to popcorn.
-It doesn’t contain soy or gluten.
+The US recipe doesn’t contain soy or gluten; however, the UK recipe contains malt vinegar and is not considered gluten-free.

 Try it now: Purchase Lea & Perrins Worcestershire sauce.